 Anthony is also actively involved with sport.
 He plays international hockey for the veteran age group and is a member of the All England Lawn Tennis and Croquet Club.

-Dr Val Macaulay
+Professor Val Macaulay

 Dr Macaulay trained in Medical Oncology at the Royal Marsden, London, and Churchill Hospital, Oxford UK.
 Following a PhD with Alan Ashworth at Chester Beatty Laboratories London, her postdoctoral training was supported by MRC Clinician Scientist and Cancer Research UK Senior Clinical Fellowships.